core stable version 2.1.0 hex 2.1.0 package jido elixir ~> 1.17

 Jido

-Core agent framework for building autonomous, multi-agent systems in Elixir
+Jido is the Elixir agent framework for building long-running, autonomous, multi-agent systems on OTP and the BEAM.

 defp deps do